 37.xxx Bounded and BTM-assured ESSs, and mobile APs

-If an AP (MLD) is able to provide a complete list of the primary channels used by all the other AP (MLD)s in the ESS it is a member of, if any, it shall set the Bounded ESS field in the UHR Capabilities elements it transmits to 1, and shall include in the (Re)Association Response frames it transmits one or more AP Channel Report elements, giving this list of channels.
+If an AP MLD is able to provide a complete list of the primary channels used by all the other AP MLDs in the ESS it is a member of whose BSAs overlap with the BSA of the AP MLD, if any, it shall set the Bounded ESS field in the UHR Capabilities elements it transmits to 1, and shall include in the (Re)Association Response frames it transmits one or more AP Channel Report elements that give this list of channels.
 Otherwise, it shall set the Bounded ESS field to 0 and shall not include any AP Channel Report elements in the (Re)Association Response frames.

 NOTE 1—A non-AP STA might use this information to optimise scans for other APs of the same ESS, by only scanning those channels.

-NOTE 2—In the corner case where the AP (MLD) is operating the only BSS(s) in the ESS (e.g. a mobile AP or a single residential AP (MLD)), there is only one AP Channel Report element, and it has a zero-length Channel List field (and an arbitrary Operating Class field).
+NOTE 2—In the case where the AP MLD is operating the only BSSs in the ESS (e.g. a mobile AP MLD or a single residential AP MLD), there is only one AP Channel Report element, and it has a zero-length Channel List field (and an arbitrary Operating Class field).
 In this case, a non-AP STA might use this information to abstain from performing any scans for other APs of the same ESS.

-If an AP can and does use BTM to ensure all associated STAs are proactively steered, using BTM, to an optimal AP in the ESS, it shall set the BTM Assurance field in the UHR Capabilities elements it transmits to 1, shall use BTM to ensure that all associated STAs are proactively steered to an optimal AP in the ESS, and shall not transmit a BSS Transition Management Request frame with the Disassociation Imminent or BSS Termination Included field set to 1.
+If an AP can and does use BSS transition management to ensure all associated STAs that support BSS transition management are proactively steered, using BSS transition management, to an optimal AP in the ESS, it shall set the BTM Assurance field in the UHR Capabilities elements it transmits to 1, shall use BSS transition management to ensure that all associated STAs are proactively steered to an optimal AP in the ESS, and shall not transmit a BSS Transition Management Request frame with the Disassociation Imminent field set to 1 unless at least one of the BSS Termination Included, ESS Disassociation Imminent and Link Removal Imminent fields is set to 1, or the non-AP STA has not followed a previous BSS Transition Management Request frame request with the Disassociation Imminent field set to 0.
 Otherwise, it shall set the BTM Assurance field to 0.
 NOTE 3—The means by which the AP determines at all times an optimal AP for the STA are outside the scope of the standard.
-The AP might provide information to the STA to justify a proposed BTM steer.
+The AP might provide information to the STA to justify a proposed BSS transition management steer.

 NOTE 4—A non-AP STA might use this information to abstain from performing any scans for other APs of the same ESS.

-If a STA is an AP whose location is likely to change with respect to neighbouring STAs, it should set the Mobile AP bit in the Extended Capabilities elements it transmits to 1.
-Otherwise, it shall not set it to 1.
+If a STA is an AP that is not fixed with respect to its immediate surroundings, it should set the Mobile AP bit in the Extended Capabilities elements it transmits to 1.
+Otherwise, it shall not set this bit to 1.

 NOTE 5—A non-AP STA might use this information to determine how frequently to scan for that AP’s presence.